-St. Peter the Apostle Church is a new congregation formed by the merger of five southwest Jefferson County parishes—St. Clement, St. Polycarp, Our Lady of Consolation, Our Lady Help of Christians, and St. Timothy.
+St. Peter the Apostle Church in Louisville, Kentucky, is a new congregation formed by the merger of five southwest Jefferson County parishes—St. Clement, St. Polycarp, Our Lady of Consolation, Our Lady Help of Christians, and St. Timothy.

 JRA Architects was selected to provide master planning and design services for the new 1,200-seat church, religious education classrooms, a parish office suite, and related support functions to provide a new campus for the parish.